 A crop destruction program begun under President Kennedy intensified under President Johnson.
 The crews of C-123 cargo planes sprayed Agent Orange on the cropland in Vietcong areas.
-The crop destruction program sought to deny Communist troops a necessary foodstuff and force Hanoi to truck rice from North Vietnam to South Vietnam, which in-turn would require the Communists to divert men and vehicles from their fighting units to supply units.
-Unfortunately for South Vietnamese farmers, instead of bringing more rice down the Ho Chi Minh Trail to compensate for losses to Agent Orange, the Vietcong levied higher rice taxes on the peasantry, taking a larger portion of their rice crop.
+The crop destruction program sought to deny Communist troops a necessary foodstuff and force Hanoi to truck rice from North Vietnam to South Vietnam, which in-turn would require the Communists to divert men and vehicles from their fighting units to their supply units.
+Unfortunately for South Vietnamese farmers, instead of bringing more rice down the Ho Chi Minh Trail to compensate for losses to Agent Orange, the Vietcong levied higher rice taxes on the peasantry.
 Communist troops also acquired more rice from areas untouched by Agent Orange

 U.S. officials knew that South Vietnamese peasants were the real losers in the crop destruction program.
-In October 1967, the Rand Corporation completed a study on the program; it concluded: “The effects of crop spraying were…found to be small.
+In October 1967, the Rand Corporation completed a study that concluded: “The effects of crop spraying were…found to be small.
 For the area hardest hit in 1966 (approximately 23 percent of the crop was destroyed), the model shows a decrease in average rice ration of approximately 5 percent (from 660 grams per VC per day to 627).
 On the other hand, losses incurred by civilians are considerable: the analysis indicates that the civilian population seems to carry very nearly the full burden of the results of the crop destruction program; it is estimated that over 500 civilians experience crop loss for every ton of rice denied the VC…The U.S./GVN crop destruction program, then, has an insignificant effect on Viet Cong rice consumption and may be counterproductive.”
 By “counterproductive” Rand meant the crop destruction program turned potential peasant allies into enemies.

 The majority of C-123 Agent Orange missions targeted likely Vietcong ambush sites, suspected Vietcong travel routes, enemy base areas, and the timbered fringes of South Vietnam’s canals, rivers, and roadways.
 By 1968, the U.S. Air Force had flown 19,000 spray flights as part of Operation Ranch Hand.
-Each plane carried 950-gallons of the toxic stew, which affected the vegetation in a swath 300 feet wide and ten miles long.
+Each plane carried 950-gallons of the toxic stew, which affected the vegetation across an area 300 feet wide and ten miles long.